Tunnel crankcase

-A tunnel crankcase, tunnel crankshaft or disc-webbed crankshaft engine is a design feature of a diesel engine or petrol engine where the crankshaft is designed so that the main bearings (the bearings that support the crankshaft within the crankcase) are enlarged in diameter, such that they are now larger than the crank webs (the radial arms that link the big end bearings to the main bearings).
-They thus form the largest diameter of any part of the crankshaft.
-Rather than a conventional crankcase that has webs across it to support the narrow bearings of a conventional crankcase, the crankcase now has a large tunnel through it, hence the name.
+A tunnel crankcase, tunnel crankshaft or disc-webbed crankshaft is a design feature of a piston engine where the main bearings that support the crankshaft within the crankcase form the largest diameter of any part of the crankshaft and are larger than the crank webs.
+This requires a crankcase with a large tunnel instead of cross web supports for narrower main bearings, hence the name.

 Tunnel crankcases appeared in the 1930s with the first high-speed diesel engines.
 They were favoured by some makers more than others, notably Saurer in Switzerland and Maybach-Motorenbau GmbH (now MTU) Friedrichshafen.
 They are described as both 'tunnel crankcases' and 'roller bearing cranks'; the two aspects are related and it is unclear as to which gave rise to the other.